theartificialintelligenceunit/abstracts/docs/sections/ae/index.md

 # Accident & Emergency

-Investigating algorithms & models for accident & emergency attendance forecasts.
+The focus herein is accident & emergency attendance forecasting.
+The focus is on Scotland's accident & emergency centres; specifically those that provide <a data-preview href="http://127.0.0.1:8000/abstracts/sections/ae/data/#sources">weekly counts</a>, presently the most granular level available via Public Health Scotland.

 <br>